C Container Collection (CCC)

 [in] | e | a pointer to the user element of same type as in fpq. |

-size_t ccc_fpq_size | ( | ccc_flat_priority_queue const * | fpq | ) |
+ccc_ucount ccc_fpq_size | ( | ccc_flat_priority_queue const * | fpq | ) |

-Returns the size of the fpq.
+Returns the size of the fpq representing active slots.

 [in] | fpq | a pointer to the flat priority queue. |